 plays a critical role in the future of CCS and provides the

-Summer fellowships are key to the undergraduate experiential learning at CCS and provide students in all eight majors (Art, Biology, Chemistry & Biochemistry, Computing, Mathematics, Music Composition, Physics, Writing & Literature) the opportunity to:
+Summer fellowships are key to the undergraduate experiential learning at CCS and provide students in all nine majors (Art, Biology, Chemistry & Biochemistry, Computing, Mathematics, Music Composition, Physics, Writing & Literature, Marine Science) the opportunity to:

 - Conduct research, develop original creative work, and focus on entrepreneurship-focused endeavors